mquinz/star_wars_demo/README.md

 ## Load All nodes
 Use the Cypher LOAD CSV command to load all nodes - 1 label at a time.
+After the nodes are loaded, we will connect them by creating relationships between them.

 ### Characters